nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Finding a resident’s information by their name**

 **MSS**
-1. User wants to search for a resident’s information
+1. User wants to search for a resident’s information.
-2. User enters the find command followed by the name of the resident they are looking for
+2. User enters the find command followed by the name of the resident they are looking for.
-3. RC4HDB searches the database for the user's input
+3. RC4HDB searches the database for the user's input.
-4. RC4HDB displays the resident's information
+4. RC4HDB displays the resident's information.

     Use case ends.

 **Extension**

 * 3a.
-RC4HDB cannot find any resident matching the user input
+RC4HDB cannot find any resident matching the user input.

     * 3a1.
 RC4HDB shows an error message.

       Use case resumes at step 2.

 * 4b.
-RC4HDB finds multiple residents matching the user input
+RC4HDB finds multiple residents matching the user input.

     * 4b1.
 RC4HDB shows a list of all matching residents.